What to know about the wildfires spreading through Southern California

 Here's what we know so far.

-The Palisades fire started Tuesday at about 10:30 a.m. local time, and has burned nearly 3,000 acres of land in Los Angeles County.
+The Palisades fire started west of Santa Monica around 10:30 a.m. local time on Tuesday; by early Wednesday, it had burned 2,921 acres of land.

+Further inland and to the north of Pasadena, the Eaton fire broke out shortly after 6 p.m. local time and has now burned 2,227 acres of land, forcing evacuation orders from Pasadena and Altadena to Arcadia and Sierra Madre.

-The Eaton and Hurst fires both started later Tuesday, with the Eaton fire first reported at about 10:30 p.m. local time, also in Los Angeles County.
-Late Tuesday night, the Hurst fire was reported in the Sylmar neighborhood north of Los Angeles, leading the L.A.
-Fire Department to issue evacuation orders near where Interstate 5 meets the 14 and 210 freeways.
+Later Tuesday night, the Hurst fire was reported in the Sylmar neighborhood in the San Fernando Valley north of Los Angeles, leading the LA Fire Department to issue evacuation orders near where Interstate 5 meets the 14 and 210 freeways.
+The fire has burned 500 acres as of Wednesday morning.

-By early Wednesday morning Eaton had burned 1,000 acres of land, while the Hurst fire had burned 100 acres of land.
+At least 19 school districts are totally or partially closed around LA County.

 Danger posed to neighboring counties